aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 ### Query functions

-The following functions may use any of the three kinds of dictionaries - it is your task to decide which ones.
+Each of the following functions uses one or more of the dictionaries you built.

-`lines_via_stop(somedicts, stop)` lists the lines that go via the given stop.
+`lines_via_stop(linedict, stop)` lists the lines that go via the given stop.
 The lines should be sorted in their numeric order, that is, '2' before '10'.

-`lines_between_stops(somedicts, stop1, stop2)` lists the lines that go from stop1 to stop2.
+`lines_between_stops(linedict, stop1, stop2)` lists the lines that go from stop1 to stop2.
 The lines should be sorted in their numeric order, that is, '2' before '10'.
 Notice that each line is assumed to serve in both directions - the direction listed explicitly for it, and the opposite direction.

-`time_between_stops(somedicts, line, stop1, stop2)` calculates the time from `stop1` to `stop2` along the given `line`.
+`time_between_stops(linedict, timedict, line, stop1, stop2)` calculates the time from `stop1` to `stop2` along the given `line`.
 This is obtained as the sum of all distances between adjacent stops.
 If the stops are not along the same line, an error message is printed.

-`distance_between_stops(somedicts, stop1, stop2)` calculates the geographic distance between any two stops, based on their latitude and longitude.
+`distance_between_stops(stopdict, stop1, stop2)` calculates the geographic distance between any two stops, based on their latitude and longitude.
 The distance is hence not dependent on the tram lines.
 Use the formula from [this Wikipedia description](https://en.wikipedia.org/wiki/Geographical_distance#Spherical_Earth_projected_to_a_plane), and notice that the `math` library is needed in the Python code.